-The Panel will usually allow a friend or family member to come into the appointment with you to provide support, but they can't speak on your behalf or interpret on your behalf.
-Legal representatives, WorkCover insurers, union representatives, employers, or any other official party to the dispute cannot attend a Medical Panel appointment with you or on your behalf.
+Legal representatives, WorkCover insurers, union representatives, employers or any other official party to the dispute cannot attend a Medical Panel appointment with you or on your behalf.

 Yes.
 In these cases you're entitled to have another person present at your appointment to represent you.

 If you have a copy of the following information relating to your injury, you should bring it with you to the appointment:

 - X-rays, CT scans, MRI scans, nerve conduction studies and the reports that go with them

 - Results of any other tests (e.g. blood tests, urine tests or any other tests)

 Yes, if you want to provide the Medical Panel with additional information you can.
 This may be medical reports from a hospital, doctor or allied health professional, a summary of information in your own words, etc. This can be sent by mail, email or fax.
 This information doesn't have to be provided on the day of the appointment, but could be sent to our office before or after your appointment.
 However, once the Medical Panel has formed its opinion, no additional information will be considered.